Skip to content

 default: true

-datus-agent resolves the authoring format in this order:
+datus-agent resolves the authoring format from the active global semantic adapter:

-2. Use OSI authoring when the resolved semantic_adapter is osi.
+1. Use OSI authoring when agent.services.semantic_layer.osi is the active adapter.

 Semantic Model Generation